mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 An interrupted query is retried for either the configured amount of attempts or until the configured timeout is reached.

+The value is specified as documented [here](#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

 #### `passive`

 Controls whether MaxScale is a passive node in a cluster of multiple MaxScale